© OG Kinheim

 • Kinheim-Kindel

-The figure, carved from coarse, yellowish sandstone, depicts the bearded god in an aproned robe with Gallic trousers.
-In his right hand he is holding the mallet that gives him his name, as Sucellus means "the one who strikes well".
-Back then, the mallet was used to drive the tyres onto the staves of the barrels, so the significance of Sucellus as the patron god of coopers is clear.
+The figure, carved from coarse, yellowish sandstone, depicts the bearded god in an apron with Gallic trousers.
+In his right hand, he holds the named hammer, as Sucellus means "the one who strikes well."
+With the help of this hammer, the hoops were driven onto the barrel staves at that time, making it clear that Sucellus is the protector god of coopers.

-However, the grapes he is holding in the cloak in front of his chest are also a special feature.
-This makes it clear in a unique way that Sucellus is also the patron god of winegrowers.
-Unlike the Neumagen wine ship, which comes from the tomb of a wine merchant, the figure of Sucellus is, from an archaeological point of view, "the only relief from the Middle Moselle that can be reliably associated with a local viticulture".
+However, a special feature is the bunch of grapes that he holds in the folds of his robe in front of his chest.
+This uniquely indicates that Sucellus is also a protector god of winemakers.
+Unlike the Neumagen wine ship, which comes from the tomb of a wine merchant, the figure of Sucellus is, from an archaeological perspective, "the only relief from the Middle Moselle that can certainly be associated with local winemaking."

-The find is therefore an important monument for Kinheim and the entire Moselle region, as it proves beyond doubt that wine was already being cultivated here in Roman times.
+Therefore, this find is a significant monument for Kinheim and the entire Moselle region, as it undoubtedly proves that wine was already being cultivated here during the Roman era.

 On the map